Gonzaga Blesses Transformative Woldson Performing Arts Center

 “The building is going to be a magnet for students to develop and grow their talents in music, theatre and dance, and it will make the arts more visible across the Inland Northwest,” said Elisabeth Mermann-Jozwiak, interim academic vice president, former dean of the College of Arts and Sciences and a literature professor who during the event referenced the poem “Touch Me” by Stanley Kunitz.

 “The poem ends with the lines, ‘Touch me, remind me who I am.’
 This is exactly what Miss Woldson, through this gift, is doing.
 She is touching us, she is touching Gonzaga, she is touching Spokane.
 Her touch reminds us who we at this university are: A Jesuit institution where we have a fundamental commitment to the arts and their role in the formation of individuals for the benefit of society.
 Miss Woldson is giving us an opportunity to be our best and we will take that responsibility very, very seriously.”

-Among the structure’s many design features are a 750-seat performance theatre named for Father Bernard J. Coughlin, S.J., former president and chancellor of Gonzaga, as well as a 150-seat recital/rehearsal hall for music and dance.
+Among the structure’s many design features are a 750-seat performance theatre named for Father Bernard J. Coughlin, S.J., chancellor of Gonzaga, as well as a 150-seat recital/rehearsal hall for music and dance.
 In addition, the center will include a replica of the main floor of Miss Woldson’s home, including actual artifacts that Miss Woldson bequeathed to Gonzaga.